NicolasDenoyelle/Hierarchical-monitors/README.md

 ![](E5-2650.png?raw=true)

 This output of a [previous implementation](https://github.com/NicolasDenoyelle/dynamic_lstopo) of the library with lstopo (hwloc) shows monitors on topology object with value and color.
+(It is still possible to get this output by using our [hwloc fork](https://github.com/NicolasDenoyelle/liblstopo) with --enable-liblstopo at configure)

 ## Requirements: